grigri2020/kmeans_image/README.md

 # kmeans_image
 Use k-means to cluster an image.
 This is mostly to compress the image.
+Using data of a biopsy image from random google search.
+The example file is "cancer.jpg".
+Png does not work in this case so please convert your png to jpeg.

 Method:
 =======